-Family Child Care Standards (includes Large Family Child Care Homes)
+Family Child Care Standards: Registered Family and Large Family Child Care Homes

-Licensing requirements ensure that all child care programs operating in the state of Maryland provide care to infants and children with consideration for their health and safety.
+Child care centers and family child care homes must be licensed by the Maryland State Department of Education in order to participate in Maryland EXCELS.
+Licensing requirements ensure that all child care programs operating in Maryland provide care to infants, toddlers, and children with consideration for their health and safety.
 Maryland has rigorous standards and regulations for licensure that cover:

 - Basic health and safety practices

-- Minimum criteria for training, professional development, and background checks
+- Criteria for training, professional development, and background checks

 - Prevention of communicable disease transmission

-- Violations related to staff qualifications, supervision and treatment of children, ratios and group sizes
+- Staff qualifications, supervision and treatment of children, ratios, and group sizes

 For more information on Maryland’s licensing requirements for child care, visit the Maryland State Department of Education, Office of Child Care, Child Care Licensing Branch.